 PASSING IT ON: A CELEBRATION OF THE LIFE OF YURI KOCHIYAMA

-Hear from those who knew and loved her, invited speakers include (pending confirmation):
+Hear from those who knew and loved her, speakers include:

 Dhoruba al-Mujahid bin Wahad - Former BPP/BLA Political Prisoner